 GlaxoSmithKline's Science in the Summer Enrichment Program

-**Please read the following information carefully even if your child has participated in Science in the Summer in the past.
-We have made updates and changes to this information since 2012.**
+Before registering, please read the following information carefully, even if your child has participated in Science in the Summer in the past.
+You will find significant updates and changes to this information since last year.

 - Registration Guidelines

 PLEASE NOTE: Registration for this program opens each year in March on a staggered schedule.
 Please check the schedule to see the exact registration date for the session you want.

 Science in the Summer is offered for children in three age levels: